Content & Moderation Policy

 SyncMuse is a private collaboration space for rights-holders.
 This page explains what's allowed, how we handle reports, and what happens when policies are breached.

-- How to report: in-app “Report” or email info@syncmuse.co.
+- How to report: In-app "Report" button or email info@syncmuse.co.

 Acceptable Use

 Use SyncMuse to collaborate on audio you own or are licensed to use.
 Projects are private by default.
-Public streaming, discovery, and marketplace activity aren't permitted.
+Public streaming, discovery feeds, and marketplace activity aren't permitted—this isn't SoundCloud.

-- Harassment, hate, threats, doxxing, or illegal content.
+- Harassment, hate speech, threats, doxxing, or illegal content

-- Malware, exploit attempts, scraping, or disrupting service.
+- Malware, exploit attempts, scraping, or disrupting the service

 See the full Acceptable Use Policy for detailed language.